bru32/MetSelect-SNAG-List/SNAG_5.md

 **R407F - Recam Catalogue HAC5035 at sea level _69.07kW THR_**

+### Status: Waiting for information from Metraclark
+In the mean time, I have added provisional factors for all refrigerants.
+The logic is working.
+I just need to update the condenser refrigerant factors.

 ![alt text](CondenserRefrigerant.JPG "THR Capacity of R407F")

 **R404A  - Recam Catalogue HAC5035 at sea level _68.67kW THR_**